masnun/phpman/README.md

 # PHPMan

-PHPMan is a simple command line tool that uses Google's "Feeling Lucky" feature to quickly PHP related topics.
+PHPMan is a simple command line tool that uses Google's "Feeling Lucky" feature to quickly take you to the most relevant page.

 ### How to Use?